Postal card

 and likely to be perforated or rouletted to facilitate separation once in the hands of the recipient.
 The recipient could then tear them apart and use the prepaid reply card to correspond with the original sender.
-Normally the message card would be identical to the reply card except with the distinction of having additional language such as "WITH REPLY CARD" or "La otra tarjeta es para la respuesta" or "Carte Postale Résponse" or similar words to distinguish the two.
+Normally the message card would be identical to the reply card except with the distinction of having additional language such as "WITH REPLY CARD" or "La otra tarjeta es para la respuesta" or "Carte Postale Réponse" or similar words to distinguish the two.
 In the U.S., message and reply cards have been identical since 1968.

-The term postal card is clearly differentiated from the term postcard which is a term to designate cards prepared by private companies and which do not have prepaid franking.
-They are readily available at commercial outlets.
-The addition of an adhesive stamp is required to mail them.
-They are frequently illustrated with pictures or printed advertisements.
-They are not considered postal stationery any more than a plain envelope or sheet of parcel wrapping are.
+Nowadays the term postal card is clearly differentiated from the term 'postcard', which designates cards prepared by private companies and which do not have prepaid franking.
+(Postcards are readily available at commercial outlets, the addition of an adhesive stamp is required to mail them and they are frequently illustrated with pictures or printed advertisements; they are not considered postal stationery any more than a plain envelope or sheet of parcel wrapping are.)
+Historically, however, this terminological distinction was not evident: in the UK the term 'post card' was used for what was called in the US a 'postal card'.